Personnel Policy

 It is important that complete and clear records be maintained of all disciplinary processes for the protection of the employee and the library.
 The library board wants each employee to be successful in his/her job and will work with employees to eliminate deficiencies.

-Q. Resignation and Retirement Policy:
+S. Resignation and Retirement Policy:

 The employee must submit a formal, written resignation statement giving the exact date that employment is to be terminated.
 Between the time of notice and the time when employment ends, a final performance appraisal will be conducted.

-R. Grievance Procedure:
+T. Grievance Procedure:

 See Town Grievance Policy Appendix H

-S. Equal Opportunity Employment Policy:
+U. Equal Opportunity Employment Policy:

-T. Drug-Free Workplace Policy:
+V. Drug-Free Workplace Policy:

 In compliance with the Drug-Free Workplace Act of 1988, the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited while performing work for the Boulder Junction Public Library, whether that work is carried out in the workplace building or not.
-All employees shall abide, as a condition of employment, by the terms of this notice and shall notify the library director or board within five (5) days of any criminal drug statute conviction for a violation occurring in the workplace.
+All employees shall abide, as a condition of employment, by the terms of this notice and shall notify the Library Director or library board within five (5) days of any criminal drug statute conviction for a violation occurring in the workplace.

 Failure to comply with the above requirements shall be grounds for appropriate personnel action against such employee up to and including termination or such employee may be required to satisfactorily participate in a drug abuse assistance or rehabilitation program.

-U. Sexual Harassment Policy:
+W. Sexual Harassment Policy:

 Harassment on the basis of sex is a violation of Title VII (federal law) and Statute 111.36(b) (state law).
 Sexual harassment, either verbal or physical, is an unlawful employment practice and will not be tolerated by the Boulder Junction Public Library.